Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases: Introduction and results

 \end{thm}

-Observe that the condition $N\ge N_0$ implies that the paticle system exists thanks to \cite[Theorem 7]{fj}.
+Observe that the condition $N\ge N_0$ implies that the particle system exists thanks to \cite[Theorem 7]{fj}.
 There is no condition at all on $f_0$: it can be a Dirac mass, it does not need to have finite moments.